Bwindi Impenetrable National Park Uganda; Location, Activities, Lodges, and Best Time to Visit Bwindi Forest

 The People around Bwindi

 Bwindi Impenetrable National Park like most African safari parks is surrounded by local communities worth visiting for cultural safari or encounter.
-Adjacent to Bwindi are the Batwa pygmies and Bakiga communities each with distinct cultural practices, traditions, norms.
+Adjacent to Bwindi are the Batwa pygmies and Bakiga communities each with distinct cultural practices, traditions, and norms.

-The Batwa people are long known as the ‘forest people/dwellers’- this is a fact that they spent 500,000 years while hunting and gathering in the Bwindi Impenetrable Forest, Southwestern Uganda.
+The Batwa people are long known as the ‘forest people/dwellers’- this is a fact that they spent 500,000 years hunting and gathering in the Bwindi Impenetrable Forest, Southwestern Uganda.
 Visiting the Batwa or Bakiga community after or before your gorilla trekking adventure makes visitors’ safari holiday in Bwindi or Southwestern Uganda complete.

 Activities in Bwindi Impenetrable National Park of Uganda